sarjis-abdullah/restaurant-pos-api/README.md

 `3.
 Mysql: ^8.0`

-To run locally (recommended):
+To run locally (recommended for linux):

-`1. docker-compose build` (for the first time it will take some time to install everything.)
+`1. sudo docker-compose build` (for the first time it will take some time to install everything.)

-`2. docker-compose up -d` (everytime before run this project should execute this command)
+`2. sudo docker-compose up -d` (everytime before run this project should execute this command)

-`docker-compose build --no-cache` (this command will remove existing docker setup and create new instance)
+`sudo docker-compose build --no-cache` (this command will remove existing docker setup and create new instance)

 To setup locally: